- Finding Chain Wear

 Finding Chain Wear

-In April 2021, I thought had less than 2,000 Km on the KMC X11 (11 speed) chain on my Cannondale Topstone gravel bike since purchasing the bike in August 2019.
-Actually, when I did the math, it was over 4,000.
+In April 2021, I thought I had less than 2,000 Km1 When I did the math, it was over 4,000. on the KMC X11 (11 speed) chain on my Cannondale Topstone gravel bike since purchasing the bike in August 2019.
 I was not clear on the industry standard for 11 speed chain elongation and chain replacement.
 I am not an engineer or mechanic.
 I have done basic home maintenance on my bikes.

 I had been washing the chain it in a Park Tools CM-5.3 Cyclone chain cleaner and applying new lube every two or three weeks.
 I had used ProGold Pro-Link and Muc-Off’s retail dry lube product, as opposed to other more expensive Muc-Off “race” products.
 I had problems when chain did not respond to the shifters, or skipped, or seems to make rubbing noises.
 The Park Tool CC-3.2 chain checker was reading that the chain was worn and should be replaced.
 I located a SRAM PC 1170 chain and a supply of SRAM Powerlinks (SRAM proprietary master links).
 This was fortunate, in view of the effects of the Covid-19 pandemic on the manufacturing and shipping of bicycle components.
 I was my introduction to replacing the chain on a modern bike.

 Searching the web in a search engine for about bicycle chain cleaning, maintenance and lubrication is a flawed way of learning.
 Search engines look for web content.
 The web came into being a century after mass production of safety bicycles and components began.
 Information about materials, designs, mass production and marketing was not necessarily written down, or digitized, or put on the Web.
 Written material may have been copyrighted or paywalled.
 If it is on the Web, it may not have attracted searches or hits.
 Search engine algorithms follow and lead the crowd